 Legal basis for collecting your personal data

-We process your personal data on different bases, according the reason for which you have provided your data to us.
-When you are browsing the Website, we process your data on the basis that you have given your consent to such processing by accessing the Website.
-When you have applied for a loan with the MYJAR Group, we process this personal data on the basis that we have a legitimate interest in processing your data (i.e. to consider whether or not to offer you a loan).
+We process your personal data on different bases, according to the reason for which you have provided your data to us.
+When you are browsing the website, we process your data on the basis that you have given your consent to such processing by accessing the website.
+When you have applied for a loan with MYJAR, we process this personal data on the basis that we have a legitimate interest in processing your data (i.e. to consider whether or not to offer you a loan).
 When we have provided a loan to you, we process your personal data on the basis that we need this information to fulfil our obligations under the contract we have entered into with you.

 We process your personal data on the basis that we have a legitimate interest in preventing fraud and money laundering, and to verify identity, in order to protect our business and to comply with laws that apply to us.
 Such processing is also a contractual requirement of the services or financing you have requested.

 You can withdraw your consent to us processing your personal data for marketing purposes at any time by clicking the "unsubscribe or unconsent" option in any marketing email we, or any associated third party, may send to you.
 Alternatively, you can withdraw your consent by contacting our Data Protection Officer using the contact details stated above.
 If you change your mind about agreeing to us processing your personal data, this will not have any effect on the lawfulness of any processing we have carried out before you change your mind.